ReFT: Reasoning with Reinforced Fine-Tuning: Method

 where $L$ represents the maximum length.
 At timestep $t$, the action $a_t$ is sampled from a policy $\boldsymbol{\pi}_{\boldsymbol{\theta}}(\cdot|s_t)$ where $a_t$ can be any token in the vocabulary and the state $s_t$ comprises of all tokens in the question and all tokens generated so far.
 After each action, the resulting state $s_{t+1}$ is the concatenation of the current state $s_t$ and the action $a_t$:

-As the produced action corresponds to the \texttt{<eos>} token, the resulting state $s_{L+1}$ is the terminal state and the generation process is finished.
-With this notation, the loss function for a sample can be written as in Equation \ref{eq:sft-loss}:
+As the produced action is the \texttt{<eos>} token, the resulting state $s_{L+1}$ is the terminal state and the generation process is finished.
+With this notation, the loss function for a sample can be written as:

 \paragraph{Reinforcement Learning} In this stage, the policy improves its performance via a form of online self-learning using a dataset comprising of (\textit{question}, \textit{answer}) tuples: $(\boldsymbol{x}, \boldsymbol{y})$.
 Specifically, the policy model learns by repeatedly sampling responses (Figure \ref{fig:sft_vs_ref_path}), evaluating the response's answer correctness, and updating its parameters in an online fashion (line 7-14 in Algorithm \ref{algo:reft}).
 We employ PPO~\cite{schulman2017proximal} with a clipped objective algorithm for training.
 Following \citet{ziegler2019fine}, the value model $V_{\phi}$ is constructed by appending a linear value head on top of the last hidden states of the policy model $\pi_{\theta}$, which is the model after the warm-up stage.
 The reward of 0 is given for all action resulting in non-terminal state.
 At the terminal state, we use a reward function that directly compares the answer extracted from the state's CoT and the ground-truth answer $\boldsymbol{y}$ .
 Here, the reward function returns 1 if the answer is deemed correct, otherwise 0 is returned.
-On dataset whose answers are all numeric, \textit{partial reward}~\cite{zhong2017seq2sql,le2022coderl} of 0.1 can be applied when the answer can be extracted and of numeric type.
+On dataset whose answers are all numeric, \textit{partial reward}~\cite{zhong2017seq2sql,le2022coderl} of 0.1 can be applied when the answer can be extracted and it is of numeric type.
 For $1 \leq t \leq L$, we write

 Such a partial reward can help reduce the effect of learning from sparse reward~\cite{riedmiller2018learning,trott2019keeping}.
-In addition, following \citet{zheng2023secrets}, our total reward is the sum of reward function score and the Kullback-Leibler (KL) divergence~\cite{kullback1951information} between the learned RL policy and initial policy scaled by a coefficient factor $\beta$.
+In addition, following \citet{zheng2023secrets}, our total reward is the sum of the reward function score and the Kullback-Leibler (KL) divergence~\cite{kullback1951information} between the learned RL policy and initial policy scaled by a coefficient factor $\beta$.

-For advantage calculation, the generalized advantage estimate from \citet{schulman2018highdimensional} is employed.
+The generalized advantage estimate~\cite{schulman2018highdimensional} is used for advantage calculation:

 where the Temporal Difference (TD) is defined as

 with the terminal state value $V_{\phi}(s_{L+1}) := 0$, $\lambda \in (0,1]$ is the discount factor for rewards, and $\gamma \in [0,1]$ is the discount factor for TD.
 For the estimate of return, we leverages the $\lambda$-return $\hat{R_t}$, which can be written as the sum of the generalized advantage estimate and the value estimate: